 McMaster student Will Stephenson wins prestigious McCall MacBain scholarship

-April 13, 2022 | Hamilton, ON
+April 13, 2022 ·

-Contributed by Kara Aaserud
+Contributed by: Kara Aaserud

 McMaster student Will Stephenson has been awarded a McCall MacBain Scholarship, Canada’s first leadership-based scholarship for master’s and professional studies.